-The Board’s Incoming Senior Chair

 EngSoc Affiliated Club President and Vice-President Hiring

+The Director of Clubs and Conferences

 Outgoing Club President

-Any two (2) other individuals most relevant to the position
+Any other individual(s) most relevant to the position

 Design Group General Members

-The incoming Design Group Captain (Chair)
+The incoming Design Group Captain(s) (Chair(s))

-Two members of the incoming Design Group Executive, as chosen by the incoming Design Group Captain
+Two members of the incoming Design Group Executive, as chosen by the incoming Design Group Captain(s)

-If, due to an extenuating circumstance (travel delays, family matters, health, internship, etc.), the specific Hiring Committee members, as outlined in Section B.4.2, are unable to sit on the panel at any point during the interview process, a designate may be chosen by the absent member, with approval from the Director of Human Resources or Vice-President of Student Affairs.
+If, due to an extenuating circumstance, the specific Hiring Committee members, as outlined in Section B.4.2, are unable to sit on the panel at any point during the interview process, a designate may be chosen by the absent member, with approval from the Director of Human Resources or Vice-President of Student Affairs.

 If the absent Hiring Committee member is unreachable for any reason, the remaining members may elect a designate for the absent member with approval from the Director of Human Resources or the Vice-President of Student Affairs.